panzeh1r/air-quality-index/README.md

 # air-quality-index
-Machine learning project for air quality calculating
+-----> Machine learning project for air quality calculating by panzeh1r <----- Values for index aren't based on somewhere.
+You can edit it.